ManasGupta2707/Email-spam-classifier/README.md

-# Spam SMS Classifier
+# Email Spam Classifier

-This repository contains code for a Spam SMS Classifier.
-The classifier is built using Natural Language Processing (NLP) techniques and machine learning algorithms to classify SMS messages into spam or non-spam (ham) categories.
+This repository contains code for a Email Spam Classifier.
+The classifier is built using Natural Language Processing (NLP) techniques and machine learning algorithms to classify Email messages into spam or non-spam (ham) categories.
 The project involves data cleaning, exploratory data analysis (EDA), text preprocessing, model building, evaluation, and deployment.

 ## Files and Directory Structure
 - `spam_sms_classifier.ipynb`: Jupyter Notebook containing the code for the entire project.